cdleveille/bun-bundle/README.md

 A lightweight module bundler wrapping [Bun.build](https://bun.sh/docs/bundler)

-To use, install the `bun-bundle` package, then import `BunBundle` and call `BunBundle.build` with the desired options.
+To use, install the `bun-bundle` package, then import `BunBundle` and call its `build` function with the desired config options.

 ```
 bun add -D bun-bundle